fergiemcdowall/fergies-inverted-index/README.md

 # Fergie's Reverse Index
 #### This is my reverse index library.
 There are many like it, but this one is mine.

-Throw JavaScript objects at the index.
-They will be normalised and become retrievable by their properties.
+Throw JavaScript objects at the index and they will become retrievable by their properties.

+Retrieve objects using promises and map-reduce (see examples)

 ## API